luc-hens/luc-hens.github.io/guide.md

 #### Which books do I need to get started?
 If you want to write a research paper on an economics subject, you'll need a basic reference library.
 Here's a list of reference books that you need during your research.
 Make sure you have a copy of these books at hand when you're working on the paper.

-The following two resources are essential desktop companions while doing research and writing.
+The following resources are essential desktop companions while doing research and writing.
 They are **required** for all students writing a master's thesis with me as promotor:

-* McCloskey, D. (2019). *Economical Writing (3rd edition).* University of Chicago Press.
+* McCloskey, D. (2019). *Economical Writing (3rd edition)* University of Chicago Press.
 Essential if you are writing a thesis.
 Buy it.
 Read it.
 Apply what you have learned.
 Only submit work to me after you read  McCloskey (2019).
 (A shorter version was published as McCloskey, D. N. (1985).
 Economical writing. *Economic Inquiry*, 23(2), 187-222.
 You can download it here: (http://www.deirdremccloskey.com/docs/pdf/Article_86.pdf">link).)
-*Mankiw, G. N. (2006, October 7).
+* Mankiw, G. N. (2006, October 7).
 How to write well [blog post] ((http://gregmankiw.blogspot.com/2006/10/how-to-write-well.html">link)).
 Essential.
-* Bullock, R., Brody, M., and Weinberg, F. (2016). *The Little Seagull Handbook (3rd edition).* W.W.
+* Bullock, R., Brody, M., and Weinberg, F. (2016). *The Little Seagull Handbook (3rd edition)*, W.W.
 Norton &amp; Company.
 ISBN 978-0393602630; available from (https://www.amazon.de/Little-Seagull-Handbook-Richard-Bullock/dp/039360263X/">amazon.de), about 22 euro when I last checked.
 An essential guide to academic research, writing, and editing.
 * Eco, U. (2015). *How To Write a Thesis.* MIT Press.
-Available as an eBook from the VUB library ((https://doi-org.myezproxy.vub.ac.be/10.7551/mitpress/10029.001.0001">link)).
+Available as an eBook from the VUB library ([link](https://doi-org.myezproxy.vub.ac.be/10.7551/mitpress/10029.001.0001)).
 Another essential guide to academic research, writing, and editing.
+Doing research as a craft.
 <!-- *Kirszner, L.G,  &amp; Mandell, S.R.
 (2008). *The Pocket Wadsworth Handbook (4th ed.).* Boston: Wadsworth Cengage Learning.
 ISBN 978-0495912958; available from (http://www.amazon.co.uk/Cengage-Advantage-Books-Wadsworth-Handbook/dp/0495912956">amazon.co.uk), approx. GBP 25.The textbook Vesalius College students use in the core courses on Critical Thinking and Academic Writing.
 An essential guide to academic research and writing.
 Chapter 35 covers APA Style.  -->

 Other useful resources: